azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab3-secrets.md

 ## Use reference() in the outputs section

-There wil be times when you want to output the runtime value of a resource property.
+There will be times when you want to output the runtime value of a resource property.
 For this example, we want the resource ID of the OS managed disk that is created by our template.

 One way to find out the dot notation for the property value is to output the whole reference() block and then drill into that informtion.